Rob-Pait/dreamcloud-docs/firstapp/source/durability.rst

 very quickly you should come to the conclusion that keeping multiple copies of your objects on separate systems is a good way to do that.
 However, keeping track of multiple copies of objects is a pain, and building that into an app requires a lot of logic.
-OpenStack Object Storage does this automatically for you behind-the-scenes - replicating each object at least twice before returning 'write success' to your API call.
+Ceph does this automatically for you behind-the-scenes.
 It will always work to ensure that there are three copies of your objects (by default) at all times - replicating them around the system in case of hardware failure, maintenance, network outage or any other kind of breakage.
 This is